-The units's model number and serial number are located on a nameplate that is mounted on the side of the engine's water jacketed exhaust manifold.
-The engine's serial number can also be found stamped into the engine block on the flat surface of the block just above the manual shut-off lever.
-Please take the time to enter this information on the illustration of the nameplate below.
-This information will provide a quick reference when seeking technical information and/or ordering spares/repair parts.
+- .
+The engine and generator serial numbers and model numbers - are located on a decal on the generator housing.
+Take the time to enter this information on the illustration of the nameplate shown below, as this will provide a quick reference when seeking technical information and/or ordering repair parts.